pjambet/redis-in-ruby/content/post/chapter-1-basic-server.md

 It works!
 A server, that waits until a client connects, reads what the client sent and writes a message back, and once all of that is done, exits.

-Doing a step by step walkthrough of the client and server code is both a little bit out of scope and frankly something that I am not really capable of doing at the moment.
+Doing a step by step walk through of the client and server code is both a little bit out of scope and frankly something that I am not really capable of doing at the moment.
 That being said, I thought it would be interesting to visualize a similar-ish implementation to get a rough idea of what Ruby does for us under the hood.

 ### Code